Kannukkul Nilavu: Plot

 The film starts with Gautham Prabhakar searching all around Pondicherry in vain for a girl named Gayathri.
-He encounters a group of friends headed by Hema and requests their help in locating Gayathri, who appears to be Gautham's lover.
-The group members are initially hostile to him but eventually decide to help him after Gautham pursues them aggressively and Hema realizes that he may be suffering from a neurological condition resulting in amnesia and delusions.
+He encounters a group of friends led by Hema and asks for their help in locating Gayathri, who appears to be his lover.
+The group members are initially hostile to Gautham but eventually decide to help him after he pursues them aggressively, and Hema realises that he may be suffering from a neurological condition resulting in amnesia and delusions.
 Hema's father Dr. Rajashekar is a psychiatrist who discovers Gautham's real condition and the dangers it poses.

 It is revealed that Gautham was actually a musicologist.
 About six months earlier, he had travelled to a hill resort in Tamil Nadu for his research on musical patterns in the sounds of nature.
 While on that trip, he encountered three men - Prakash, Soundar, and Shanmugam - who all hailed from Pondicherry.
 Gayathri was a local girl who was teased frequently by the three men.
 She regularly ran up to Gautham to seek refuge from the men's pursuits.
 Then, one day, the three men got drunk and began molesting Gayathri.
 Hearing her screams, Gautham and his friend Balaji attempted to rescue Gayathri.
 In the ensuing fight, Balaji's knee was struck with an axe, Gayathri dropped unconscious, and Gautham was hit hard on the head with the blunt end of the axe.
 The way Gautham remembers it is that the three men had molested and murdered Gayathri and then had left Gautham for dead after striking him on the head.
 Gautham, in his hypnotic state, swears furiously to Rajashekar that he will avenge Gayathri's murder by capturing and killing the three men responsible.
 As it is revealed later in the film, Gayathri had not died but had merely passed out.

-Rajasekhar explains to Hema and her friends the reason why Gautham kept viewing Gayathri as his lover in his delusional state, even though she actually had no relationship with Gautham and he was merely trying to be a Good Samaritan.
-He also explains that if Gautham was treated and his memories brought back, then it could potentially create a new Gautham, a violent and aggressive one, who goes on a killing spree.
-Unable to make a decision on the next step forward, on Hema's suggestion, they decide to delay any action until Gautham's mother arrived from Malaysia.
-It is revealed through intermittent scenes that the mother, having not had contact with her son in all of the previous six months, is already out of her home, searching desperately for her son in India.
+Rajasekhar explains to Hema and her friends why Gautham viewed Gayathri as his lover in his delusional state, even though she actually had no relationship with him and he was merely trying to be a Good Samaritan.
+He also explains that if Gautham were treated and his memories brought back, then it could potentially create a new Gautham, a violent and aggressive one, who goes on a killing spree.
+Unable to decide on the next step forward, on Hema's suggestion, they decide to delay any action until Gautham's mother arrives from Malaysia.
+It is revealed through intermittent scenes that the mother, having not had contact with her son in the last six months, is already out of her home, searching desperately for her son in India.